 About the school and our purpose

-We have a reputation for excellent tuition and a welcoming atmosphere.
-The school is housed in a lovely Victorian school building in the beautiful village of Ardington, South Oxfordshire.
+The school has a reputation for excellent tuition and a welcoming atmosphere.
+It is housed in a lovely Victorian school building in the beautiful village of Ardington, South Oxfordshire.
 The tranquil surroundings and the high quality of tuition provide a creative and relaxed environment.
 Students often say they feel at home here, or want to move in!

 - you can book online, by phone or by post